North County Plan

 • What is the Multiple Species Conservation Program (MSCP)?

-For these potential impacts, projects are required by the Endangered Species Acts to obtain an incidental take permit to mitigate for potential impacts to listed species’ habitat.
-As a joint HCP/NCCP, the MSCP provides the basis for the County to receive an incidental take permit from the U.S. Fish and Wildlife Service (USFWS) and the California Department of Fish and Wildlife (CDFW), collectively referred to as the Wildlife Agencies.
+For potential impacts, projects are required by the Federal and State Endangered Species Acts to obtain an incidental take permit to mitigate for potential impacts to listed species’ habitat.
+As a joint HCP/NCCP, the MSCP provides the basis for the County of San Diego (County) to receive an incidental take permit from the U.S. Fish and Wildlife Service (USFWS) and the California Department of Fish and Wildlife (CDFW), collectively referred to as the Wildlife Agencies.
 The incidental take permit the County receives through the MSCP can be extended to future development projects that comply with the MSCP so that those projects do not have to secure their own separate incidental take permits from the Wildlife Agencies.
 Through this permitting mechanism, the MSCP helps streamline permitting, provide regional conservation of natural habitats, and facilitate economic growth in San Diego County.

 • What area does the North County Plan cover?

 The County’s Multiple Species Conservation Program (MSCP) is comprised of three separate planning areas covering unincorporated regions of San Diego in the South County, North County, and East County.
-The MSCP Plans associated with each of the planning areas are referred to as the County Subarea Plan (South County Plan), North County Plan, and East County Plan, respectively.

 • If my land is included within the MSCP Plan Area, will I be still able to develop it?